pasqal-io/qoolqit/docs/fundamentals/compilation/device_and_compilation.md

 ```

 As anticipated, this flag will decouple time from the compilation, letting the user set a time relative to the maximum allowed by the selected device.
-Moreover, as a drive's amplitude/detuning can be composed by many waveforms, this feature will simply rescale them preserving their relative durations.
+Moreover, as a drive's amplitude/detuning can be composed by many waveforms, this feature will rescale them preserving their relative durations.

 Finally, it is important to highlight that: